When it comes to a dispute over property damage, the best protection you can have is pictures of the property before the tenant moved in.

-If you cannot come to an agreement, you may have to take your tenant to court for damage to your property, and the judge will ask for proof of the state of the property before you tenant moved in.
+If you cannot agree, you may have to take your tenant to court for damage to your property, and the judge will ask for proof of the state of the property before your tenant moved in.

 If you don’t have photos of the property before they moved in, this may put you in a tricky situation.